123-reg general terms of service

 In these Conditions, the following expressions will have the following meanings, unless inconsistent with the context:

 - A person, organisation, or establishment indirectly associated with 123-reg.

 - the agreement between 123-reg and the Client for the provision of Services formed by these Terms, any product specific terms and conditions and the Order Confirmation(s)

 - any Software and/or Equipment

 - "Associated Company"

-- in respect of either party, a subsidiary or holding company of that party or any subsidiary of such holding company and the terms "subsidiary" and "holding company" will have the meanings given to them by sections 736 and 736A Companies Act 1985
+- in respect of either party, a subsidiary or holding company of that party or any subsidiary of such holding company and the terms "subsidiary" and "holding company" will have the meanings given to them by section 1159 of the Companies Act 2006.

 - "Business Customer"